 World’s Longest Running Off Road Triathlon?
 Jakes!
-Join us Saturday, October 31, 2020 (New Date!)
+We’re Going Virtual for 2020!

 Yes!
 26-years-old and going strong!
 Hard as it is to believe, Jakes off-road triathlon holds the title for the world’s oldest!

 nd, boy, are we proud!
 We love that every year people come from around the world (Africa!
 Asia!
 Europe!) to run past our cows and carry their bikes up Big Groun.
 Think you’ve got what it takes?
-Join us on Saturday, April 25, 2020!
+We’re going virtual for 2020 (registration open from October 21-November 21.)
 Start training now for the 300-meter ocean swim, 25K off–and-on road back-country mountain bike and 7K trail run.
 You’ll be there with athletes of all types, ages and ability.
 In fact, you don’t even have to do the race—come for the fun, the carbs and the cheers!
 You’ll love every minute of it!
 Here, one of our return tri-athletes tells it as it is—and what you can expect if you decide to do the Jakes Off-Road Tri.